ska-telescope/ska-osd/docs/src/api/semantic-validation/guide.rst

 * `Reference of JSON validator file (SBD-Low) <https://gitlab.com/ska-telescope/ost/ska-ost-osd/-/blob/main/tmdata/instrument/scheduling-block/validation/low_sbd-validation-constants?ref_type=heads>`_

-Created a seperate ``constant`` file to maintain all telvalidation constant.
+Created a separate ``constant`` file to maintain all telvalidation constant.
 From there we are importing JSON validator file in ``semantic_validator`` for Mid, Low as well as Scheduling Block Definition (MID) schemas.

 Below are the commands to import JSON validator files.